Carlos Antonio López: Political career

 His government was somewhat more tolerant of opposition than Francia's had been.
 He released all political prisoners soon after he took full power and also took measures to abolish slavery.

 During his presidency, Paraguay’s economy saw unprecedented growth.
 He signed commercial treaties with Brazil in 1850, with Great Britain, France and the United States in 1853, and with and Argentina in 1856.
 His government worked to improve infrastructure and transportation within the country through the establishment of a new railroad line and steamship river routes.
 López also encouraged public education through the expansion of primary schools and the reopening of the seminary he attended as a young man, which increased literacy throughout the country.
 Textile factories and shipyards for shipbuilding were established, and agriculture was promoted.
 National production of yerba mate, tobacco, and timber once again sought foreign markets.
 One of its most famous projects was the Ybycuí Iron Foundry, where iron tools and cannons were produced.

+In 1858 the United States sent a nineteen-ship squadron to South America after President James Buchanan threatened Paraguay with reprisals for refusing to ratify the commercial treaty negotiated in 1853, a Paraguay fort firing on U.S.S.
+Water Witch in 1856, and allegedly expelling an American company from Paraguay.
+In the estimation of American scholar John Hoyt Williams, López mastered the threat of massive naval coercion by a superior power at minimal cost to his pride or reputation".
+Thereafter he resolved "to make Paraguay so strong that further intervention was impossible".

 His eldest son, Francisco Solano López (1827–1870), succeeded him as president after his death.
 A barrio of Asuncion is named after him.